angrygoats/OctoPrint-CoreOneChamberTemperatureFix/README.md

 ## Installing

-1. Clone the repository locally
+1. Clone the repository locally.
-2. Using the plugin manager upload the `core_one_chamber_temp_fix.py` file
+2. Using the plugin manager upload the `core_one_chamber_temp_fix.py` file.
-3. Restart your Octoprint server
+3. Restart your Octoprint server.

 ## Notes